ChristoWessels1989/FlowcentricAssessment/README.md

 # Flowcentric Assessment

-Project caters for importing on XML config file and saving it to SQL Database
+Project caters for importing of XML config file and saving it to SQL Database

 ## Web API

  - The api contains 1 controller for importing of config file that accepts a XML body

 ## Deployment